doars/doars/packages/doars-ipc/README.md

 ### d-ipc

 Call the IPC API and place the results in the document.
-The directive's value should be the name of a function that is made available via IPC.
+The directive's value should be the name of a function that is registered on the server handler.

 The directive can be placed on any element but is especially useful on forms.
 On form elements it can either listen to form submission events or change events and perform a request at those times.
 Meaning the directive is excellent at handling form submissions whilst staying on the same page.
 For instance when the website has a search bar and the results should be shown below it in a pop-up.